 Digital Fodder (My Site)

-Don’t go anywhere yet!
+Don’t go anywhere!
 I write about affiliate marketing frequently and cover fundamentals, strategies, programs, and niches.
+My must-reads include:

 Digital Fodder isn’t the only blog/authority site in town.
 Search for other passionate affiliates and online marketers who discuss strategies, tips, and tricks.